NI striker Lafferty joins sixth-tier Scottish club

 Lafferty, who last played for his country played a year ago, was banned for 10 matches in October by the Scottish FA over a sectarian comment he made to a fan.

-He had withdrawn from Northern Ireland squad in the wake of publicity that followed the publication of a video that led to the disciplinary action and has not played for his country since.
+He had withdrawn from the Northern Ireland squad in the wake of publicity that followed the publication of a video that led to the disciplinary action and has not played for his country since.

-Lafferty played 17 times, scoring three goals, for Kilmarnock before exiting the Ayrshire club and turned out eight times without scoring for Linfield.
+Lafferty played 17 times, scoring three goals, for Kilmarnock before exiting the Ayrshire club and turned out eight times without finding the net for Linfield.

+- Noel Gallagher's career-defining moments on TV: The iconic Mancunian musician sits down for a revealing chat with Dermot O'Leary

+- The adventures of the last human alive and his friends...: Popular sitcom Red Dwarf is available to watch on BBC iPlayer